 The main camera of the OPPO A72 does not get along quite as well in low light.
 However, this is not surprising, because even with expensive high-end smartphones, the recording quality suffers under poor lighting conditions.
 In the case of the OPPO A72, the amount of noise in the image increases and details are lost.

 The night mode tries to counteract this to some extent by using different exposure times.
-In this way, more details are retained, especially in the area of light sources.
+More details are retained, especially in the area of light sources.
 However, you shouldn't have too high expectations of the night mode.
 The OPPO A72 is still a long way from a Google Pixel night mode or the night mode of an iPhone!

-Videos takes up the main camera of the OPPO A72 UHD (4K), 1080p and 720p on.
-The maximum refresh rate is under all resolutions 30 pictures-per-second limited.
+The main camera of the OPPO A72 records videos in UHD (4K), 1080p and 720p.
+The maximum frame rate is limited to 30 frames per second for all resolutions.
 120 images per second are only achieved in slow motion mode.
-Shaky shots can be achieved to a certain extent with the Electronic Image Stabilization (EIS) counteract.
+Shaky images can be counteracted to a certain extent with Electronic Image Stabilization (EIS).
 However, this only appears in 1080p mode.
 The sound recorded with the video is slightly muffled, but understandable.